jrvanderdoes/purify/paper.md

 # Summary

-`Purify` is an R package designed for permutation-based resampling and testing, aimed at researchers and practitioners who analyze complex datasets with a dependent output variable and multiple predictors.
+`Purify` is an R package designed for permutation-based resampling and testing of data, aimed at researchers and practitioners who analyze complex datasets with a dependent output variable and multiple predictors.
 This package enables users to perform robust statistical analyses by allowing permutations of predictor variables while keeping the output variable unchanged.
 Analyses can be focused on results such as statistical summaries (e.g. mean square error) and coefficient estimates of models. `Purify` offers four versatile resampling methods: `simple`, `stratify`, `sliding`, and `segment`, which can be tailored to specific data structures and research questions.
 With its intuitive interface and customizable options, `Purify` streamlines the process of hypothesis testing and estimation of statistical significance.

 # Statement of need

 Bootstrap resampling is fundamental for estimating the distribution of a statistic, testing hypotheses, and deriving confidence intervals, especially when analytical solutions are impractical.
-Standard R packages often provide basic resampling methods but lack specialized support for complex structures, such as dependent and independent variables with flexible resampling schemes. `Purify` fills this gap by enabling data scientists and researchers to perform targeted, customizable resampling while retaining dependencies between variables, making it ideal for rigorous hypothesis testing and model evaluation.
+Standard R packages often provide basic resampling methods but lack specialized support for complex structures, such as dependent and independent variables with flexible resampling schemes.
+Other packages are devoted to a single type of resampling making testing of various approaches unwieldy. `Purify` fills this gap by enabling data scientists and researchers to perform and compare targeted, customizable resampling while retaining dependencies between variables, making it ideal for rigorous hypothesis testing and model evaluation.

 The package’s support for stratified and segmented sampling further allows users to address scenarios with grouped or ordered data, providing a critical resource for modern applied statistical research.
 By incorporating sophisticated resampling techniques, `Purify` enhances the robustness and reliability of statistical inferences drawn from complex (in particular unbalanced) datasets.